sreelakshmi2312/sreelakshmi2312/README.md

-# Hi there! 👋 I'm Sreelakshmi
+# Hi there 👋 I'm Sreelakshmi

 Welcome to my GitHub profile!
 I'm a passionate developer exploring and building projects in full-stack web development, real-time applications, and system design.